 This photo and the ones that follow were taken during a night tour at Hearst Castle.
-They're held on selected dates in spring and fall only and we think they're the best way to see Hearst Castle.
-Use the Hearst Castle night tour visitor guide to plan your visit.Continue to 20 of 25 below.
+They're held on selected dates in spring and fall only and is one of the best ways to see Hearst Castle.

 Outdoor Neptune Pool at Night

 On this particular night, fog lent an extra air of mystery to the always-beautiful Neptune pool.

 Guests at Casa del Mar

 It's these costumed docents that make the night tour so special.
 Dressed in period costumes, they're found chatting, eating, drinking and working all around the house, giving it a lived-in feel that you don't get during the day.
 They're in the guest house called Casa del Mar, which you can see on Tour Two and the night tour.